hashicorp/terraform-provider-aws/website/docs/r/acm_certificate.html.markdown

 * `id` - The ARN of the certificate
 * `arn` - The ARN of the certificate
 * `domain_validation_options` - A list of attributes to feed into other resources to complete certificate validation.
-Can have more than one element, e.g. if SANs are defined
+Can have more than one element, e.g. if SANs are defined.
+Only set if `DNS`-validation was used.
+* `validation_emails` - A list of addresses that received a validation E-Mail.
+Only set if `EMAIL`-validation was used.

 Domain validation objects export the following attributes: